Overcoming an Eating Disorder

-Complete recovery which may seem difficult, and it is most definitely possible, can be associated with a strong sense of peace and contentment.
+Complete recovery, which may seem difficult but is most definitely possible, can be associated with a strong sense of peace and contentment.
 Most people who want to overcome an eating disorder find it is helpful to have the support of a mental health professional and nutritionist.

 How long does it take to get to recovery?